valiantfinance/docs/source/includes/_leads.md

 🏅

-Our Lead API allows third parties to directly submit Leads to Valiant via the API.
+Our Lead API allows third parties to create and read via the API.

-## Create a Lead
+## Create Lead

 | Item              | Details                                           |
 | ----------------- | ------------------------------------------------- |